Baerche/wasserspiel/README.md

 *En:* Slipping.
 This is really cool and drives mad.
 When you are standing in a puddle you slip every few seconds to the next field.
 And lose the focus, just when you still have to hack a bit longer.
 So better provide for a roof or a non-slip base, or go to bed at night :-)

 ---
 *De: Wechselnden Regen.
 Der orientiert sich nicht an der Uhrzeit, sondern am Licht.
 Mehr Dunkelheit, mehr nass.
 Ich hatte gehofft das das Dämmern durch Wolken auch mehr Regen erzeugt, aber leider nicht.
-Dafür regnet es kräftig in grossen Höhlen.*
+Dafür regnet es kräftig in grossen Höhlen. :-) *

 *En:* Changing rain.
 It is not oriented at the position, but based on light.
 More darkness, more wet.
 I had hoped that the dawning through clouds produced more rain, but unfortunately not.
 Instead, it is raining heavily in large caves.

 ---
 *De: Ertrinken.
 Na gut, das ist nicht von mir.
-Aber ganz praktisch wenn man in eine 2 Blocks hohe Grube rutscht oder direkt neben einem Baum einschläft.*
+Aber ganz praktisch wenn man in eine 2 Blocks hohe Grube rutscht oder direkt neben einem Baum einschläft. :-) *

 *En:* Drowning.
 Well, that's not mine.
 But handy with slipping when you slip into a 2 blocks high pit or fall asleep next to a tree.